Dargon789/edr/CONTRIBUTING.md

 This problem is normally not present if you are monkey-patching an object that you initialized, but it is when monkey-patching a class, its prototype, or a singleton object initialized by the library itself.

 For an example on how to do it properly, please take a look at the `hardhat-truffle5` plugin.

+## Note about small PRs and airdrop farming

+We generally really appreciate external contributions, and strongly encourage meaningful additions and fixes!
+However, due to a recent increase in small PRs potentially created to farm airdrops, we might need to close a PR without explanation if any of the following apply:

+- It is a change of very minor value that still requires additional review time/fixes (e.g. PRs fixing trivial spelling errors that can’t be merged in less than a couple of minutes due to incorrect suggestions)
+- It introduces inconsequential changes (e.g. rewording phrases)
+- The author of the PR does not respond in a timely manner
+- We suspect the Github account of the author was created for airdrop farming

+## Contributing Checklist

+Shortlist of steps that should be always considered when committing changes.
+All errors reported by any command must be resolved before moving ahead.

+> All commands expect that they are executed from the root of the repository.

+1) `pnpm build` - build the entire project
+2) `pnpm lint` - check formatting and code structure
+3) `pnpm lint:fix` - fix formatting issues
+4) `pnpm test` - run all tests

+Commit changes and create a PR once all the commands above are successful.
+The CI pipeline would block the PR otherwise.

+5) Create a branch for the change
+   * there is a `Create a branch` option in the `Development` section in case the change is tracked by an issue
+6) Create a PR from the new branch to `main`
+   * Add description that explains the change